 The vision brought to life, turned sour.

-The night before carnival, during a conversation with Carl I informed him about the story of one of the participants who received a mastectomy.
-Carls reaction was of disdain and strong disapproval which was in complete contrast to the warm and supportive response from the band leader.
-I questioned why Carl was involved with the project since he held such opposing views.
-I was also informed by Carl that he had arranged for the sponsors logo to be painted on the participants breasts.
+The night before carnival, during a conversation with my Mas camp connection, I informed him about the story of one of the participants who received a mastectomy.
+His reaction was of disdain and strong disapproval which was in complete contrast to the warm and supportive response from the band leader.
+I questioned why he was involved with the project since he held such opposing views.
+I was also informed by him that he had arranged for the sponsors logo to be painted on the participants breasts.
 I was horrified on both accounts.
 This was in direct opposition to the mission.
-I expressed to Carl that placing a logo on the breasts of these individuals was disrespectful, oppressive and disgusting.
+I expressed to him that placing a logo on the breasts of these individuals was disrespectful, oppressive and disgusting.

 To label their breasts would go against the goal to liberate them, celebrating a new narrative of autonomy, diversity and respect.
 I refused to have the participants demoralized in this manner.
 After a conversation with the sponsor it appeared they had the same opinion to have the logo on the participants breasts.
-I explained to both Carl and the sponsor that I would not objectify these women by using cheap, outdated and oppressive tactics just to suit their bottom line.
+I explained to both the Mas camp rep and the sponsor that I would not objectify these women by using cheap, outdated and oppressive tactics just to suit their bottom line.